 Sighing dramatically, Levi walked out of the large closet and waited.

 Madeline slipped out of her jeans and t-shirt, and unzipped the back of the dress.
 Stepping into the soft silk, she briefly wondered whose idea it was to make clothes that required assistance.
-She got the back of the dress zipped up as much as possible, then called out to Levi for help with the rest.
+She managed to get zipped up as much as possible, then called out to Levi for help with the rest.
 Flipping her long red hair over her shoulder, she felt him zip her up with expert ease.

 "So whose dress is this anyway?"
-She asked curiously as she assessed herself in the floor length mirror at the end of the closet.
+She asked, assessing herself in the floor length mirror at the end of the closet.